jayahariv/ass-client/README.md

-# Welcome to Assembla-Client
+# Assembla-Client

 ## Description

-This one is an assemble client project, which you can view the comments added by you.
+This project is an assemble client web app, where you can view the comments added by you alone.
 It will show 50 comments at a time and then on load more, see next.

-## THIS WON"T WORK in GH-PAGES
+### THIS WON"T WORK in GH-PAGES

 ## Setup